USACIMT Human Research Protection Program

 -Ensure regulatory compliance with professional and ethical treatment of human subjects when providing support for, oversight of, and/or engaged in, research.

-CG, USACIMT approval is required in order to access IMT personnel for recruitment as volunteers for research studies, program evaluations, questionnaires, focus groups, and any effort involving information collection from, and/or observation of, IMT personnel USACIMT MFR for Recruitment of IMT Soldiers as Human Research Volunteers.
+Per TRADOC Regulation 350-6, CG, USACIMT approval is required in order to access IMT personnel for recruitment as volunteers for research studies, program evaluations, questionnaires, focus groups, and any effort involving information collection from, and/or observation of, IMT personnel.
 If you seek access to IMT personnel (i.e. BCT, AIT, OSUT Trainees/Students, AIT Instructors, Drill Sergeants, BOLC Candidates, and other IMT cadre), you will be required to complete the USACIMT Project Feasibility Review and Assessment form and submit your completed form and supporting documents to the Human Protections Administrator (HPA).
 Once the HPA receives your completed USACIMT Project Feasibility Review form and supporting documents, an initial feasibility review will be conducted to determine:

 1. if the proposed effort is unique/could offer new and potentially actionable insight;